ricardoom/dominotrono/content/portfolio/bronte.md

      {{< image_cld
     loading="lazy"
     data-src="https://res.cloudinary.com/toupeeproofbullets/image/upload/q_auto,f_auto,w_auto/v1686794395/bronte/tabThroughDetails.webp"
-    alt="an image detailing the accessbility tab through order and focus ring styling" figcaption="A detailed view of the accessibility tab order" class="details-grid__fiftyWords big-image"
+    alt="an image detailing the accessibility tab through order and focus ring styling" figcaption="A detailed view of the accessibility tab order" class="details-grid__fiftyWords big-image"
     >}}
     {{< copy_wrapper
       class="details-grid__twentyWords copy-block__left" >}}
-      A critical part of the team's process was to produce specifications for state and accesibility.
-In the following examples I prodcued artifacts that covered all possible states of buttons and tab order, w/ careful attention to hover, focus and the combined state of having both focus and being hovered.
+      A critical part of the team's process was to produce specifications for state and accessibility.
+In the following examples, I produced artifacts that covered all possible states of buttons and tab order, with careful attention to hover, focus and the combined state of having both focus and being hovered.
     {{< /copy_wrapper>}}

  {{< image_cld